 Live vaccines usually contain a mild (attenuated) form of the virus or bacteria that it vaccinates against.
 Live vaccines always carry a small chance a person could contract the infection from the vaccine.
 While live vaccines are usually not given to those using TNF inhibitors like etanercept, vaccines protect babies from getting common infections that can sometimes cause serious or even life threatening illness.
 In the United States, the rotavirus vaccine is the only live vaccine given to infants less than one year of age.
 Rotavirus is one of the leading causes of vomiting and severe diarrhea in children.
-Be sure to let your pediatrician know of any medications or exposures you had during pregnancy and breastfeeding, including treatment with TNF inhibitors.
-Your pediatrician can discuss the risks and benefits of live vaccines with you.
+Be sure to let your pediatrician or other healthcare provider know of any medications or exposures you had during pregnancy and breastfeeding, including treatment with TNF inhibitors.
+Your pediatrician or healthcare provider can discuss the risks and benefits of live vaccines with you.

-Can I take etanercept while breastfeeding?
+Can I breastfeed while taking etanercept?

 The information on taking etanercept while nursing a child is very limited.
 Four reports of mothers who breastfed their infants while using etanercept suggest that etanercept levels in breast milk are very low.
 Two of these reports looked at the amount of etanercept in the baby’s blood from breast milk and found the levels were undetectable.
-One of the infants was followed to 3 years of age and no harmful effects were reported.
+One of the infants was followed to three years of age and no harmful effects were reported.

-A small study looked at 5 breastfeeding infants who mothers were treated with etanercept, and compared them to breastfeeding infants who mothers had the same medical conditions but were not being treated with a TNF inhibitor.
+A small study looked at five breastfeeding infants who mothers were treated with etanercept, and compared them to breastfeeding infants who mothers had the same medical conditions but were not being treated with a TNF inhibitor.
 The study found no differences in the infants’ growth, development, response to vaccinations, or illnesses in the first year of life.

 Two small studies reported that men taking etanercept for spondylarthritis (SpA) had the same sperm quality as men with SpA who were not taking a TNF inhibitor.
 This early information suggests taking etanercept would not affect a man’s fertility.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 MotherToBaby is currently conducting a study looking at autoimmune diseases and the medications used to treat autoimmune diseases in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.wpengine.com/join-study/.
+If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.